SSBarik/ssbarik/README.md

 _Thanks for stopping by._

-I'm a creative team player seeking to use my leadership qualities & technical competencies to develop solutions that matter.
+I'm a creative team player seeking to use my leadership qualities & technical competencies to create solutions that matter.
 Currently inculcating strong learning & work ethics to develop intuitive & intelligent web applications.

 To connect with me,